rknell/rebellion-rum-models/models_documentation.md

             'Either lalsCalculation or legacyLals must be provided'), id = id ??
 ObjectId();

-  /// Get the LALs value from either the calculation or legacy field double get lals => lalsCalculation?.lals ?? legacyLals!;
+  /// Get the LALs value from either the legacy field or calculation
+  /// If legacyLals is greater than 0, use that value
+  /// Otherwise fall back to the lalsCalculation double get lals => legacyLals != null && legacyLals! > 0
+      ? legacyLals!
+      : lalsCalculation?.lals ??
+0;

   factory BulkStorageRegisterItemModel.fromJson(Map<String, dynamic> json) =>
       _$BulkStorageRegisterItemModelFromJson(json);